Setup Ansible Control Node

 described how to connect to the node, create an Ansible environment, install

-Ansible and then provision node gsd-rproxy1
+Ansible and then provision node gsd-rproxy1 using this environment.
+These

 steps mimic the steps that each engineer must follow at RWS to setup their own